How Core Advantage Fixes Osgood Schlatter Knee Pain (in Weeks)

 Sarah was referred to us eight weeks ago having carried serious Osgood Schlatters pain for months.

 Two weeks after starting with us she was almost completely pain-free!
-We just hit week eight and she is scoring a 0 out of 10 for pain, and back to moving around the basketball court like the true athlete she is.
+We just hit week eight and she is scoring a 0 out of 10 for pain, and is back moving around the basketball court like the true athlete she is.

 Sarah is a 12 year old kid of normal height hobbled by severe pain in her knees.
 Despite having excellent genetics and a strong athletic frame she did not move well.
 In fact when I saw her on court, I thought she looked more like an over-60s player than an under-14s!